gabrield/stk/README.md

-STK - Small toolkit based on Xlib;
+STK - Small Graphical toolkit based on Xlib;

-STK is a small Graphical toolkit for applications.
+STK is a small Graphical toolkit for desktop applications.

 To compile, type ''make'' (without the quotes) on your terminal and voilà!